Erased, But Not Forgotten: Erased Rectified Flow Transformers Still Remain Unsafe Under Concept Attack: Abstract

 \section{Abstract}

-Recent advances in text-to-image (T2I) diffusion models have enabled impressive generative capabilities, but they also raise significant safety concerns due to the potential to produce harmful or undesirable content.
-While concept erasure has been explored as a mitigation strategy, most existing approaches and corresponding attack evaluations are tailored to Stable Diffusion (SD) and exhibit limited effectiveness when transferred to next-generation rectified flow transformers such as Flux.
-In this work, we present \ours, the first concept attack method specifically designed to assess the robustness of concept erasure in the latest rectified flow–based T2I framework.
-Our approach is motivated by the observation that existing concept erasure techniques, when applied to Flux, fundamentally rely on a phenomenon known as \emph{attention localization}.
-Building on this insight, we propose a simple yet effective attack strategy that specifically targets this property.
-At its core, a reverse-attention optimization strategy is introduced to effectively reactivate suppressed signals while stabilizing attention.
-This is further reinforced by a velocity-guided dynamic that enhances the robustness of concept reactivation by steering the flow matching process, and a consistency-preserving objective that maintains the global layout and preserves unrelated content.
-Extensive experiments consistently demonstrate the effectiveness and efficiency of the proposed attack method, establishing a reliable benchmark for evaluating the robustness of concept erasure strategies in rectified flow transformers.\\ \textbf{WARNING:} This paper contains AI-generated content that may be offensive.
+Recent advances in text-to-image (T2I) diffusion models have brought remarkable generative capabilities, but they also raise serious safety concerns because these models can produce harmful or inappropriate content.
+Concept erasure has been explored as a way to mitigate such risks, yet most existing approaches and their attack evaluations are built for Stable Diffusion (SD) and show limited effectiveness when applied to next-generation rectified flow transformers (collectively known as the ``Flux" family).
+In this work, we introduce \ours, the first concept attack method designed to evaluate the robustness of concept erasure in rectified flow based T2I models.
+Our approach starts from a key observation: when applied to Flux, current erasure techniques rely heavily on attention localization.
+Building on this insight, we develop a simple but powerful attack strategy that directly exploits this property.
+At its core, we use a reverse-attention optimization process to reactivate suppressed signals while stabilizing the attention field.
+This is reinforced by a velocity-guided dynamic that improves the reliability of concept reactivation by steering the flow matching trajectory, and a consistency-preserving objective that keeps the overall composition intact while protecting unrelated content.
+Comprehensive experiments demonstrate that our attack achieves both high effectiveness and efficiency, providing a reliable benchmark for assessing the robustness of concept erasure methods in rectified flow transformers.
+Code is available at \url{https://github.com/nxjiang-jnx/ReFlux}.